Laurel Hill State Park

 Laurel Hill State Park is a 3935 acre Pennsylvania state park in Jefferson and Middlecreek Townships, Somerset County, Pennsylvania in the United States.
-Laurel Hill Lake is a 63 acre man-made lake with a dam that was constructed during the Great Depression by the young men of CCC camps SP-8-PA and SP-15-PA.
-Laurel Hill State Park is 8 mi from Interstate 76 just off Pennsylvania Route 31 near Bakersville and on Pennsylvania Route 653 near Trent.
+Laurel Hill Lake is a 63 acre man-made lake with a dam that was constructed during the Great Depression by the young men of CCC camps NP-5-PA (first called SP-8-PA) and SP-15-PA.
+Laurel Hill State Park is 8 mi from the Pennsylvania Turnpike (I-70/I-76) just off PA 31 near Bakersville and on PA 653 near Trent.

 History

 The lumber era

-The lumber boom that swept through the hills and forests of Pennsylvania did not reach Laurel Hill Valley until 1886.
-At this time the area was one of the last in Pennsylvania that had not been touched by the lumbermen.
-The mountains were stripped of the old-growth forests of hemlock and white pine.
-The lumbermen took the logs to the sawmill where they were cut into lumber.
+The lumber boom that swept through the forests of Pennsylvania did not reach the Laurel Hill Valley until 1886.
+Due to its steep stream valleys and terrain, the area was among the last in Pennsylvania to be clearcut.
+Logs were hauled by steam locomotives to sawmills where they were cut into lumber.
 Smaller logs were used to reinforce the mine shafts of the many coal mines throughout southwestern Pennsylvania and West Virginia.
 The bark of the hemlock tree was used as a source of tannin at the tanneries of the area.
-The only thing the lumbermen left behind was the treetops.
-These tree tops were left to dry.
-The passing steam locomotives on the railroads would ignite this dry brush causing massive wildfires that swept through the mountains and valleys.
-The Laurel Hill area was left to waste.
-The forests struggled to regrow in the wake of the wildfire.
-The hills began to erode.
-The streams were dying and wildlife was scarcely found.
+Logging companies left behind a wasteland of dried treetops and brambles, which would ignite from passing locomotives and cause forest fires.
+From 1886 to 1940, most of Laurel Hill was stripped of its old-growth forests.
+One stand of old growth trees, now called the Hemlock Trail Natural Area, remains at Laurel Hill State Park.